 How about Maiden Rock?

 Here is the water above the bridge.
-It looks really fishy, but not fish.
+It looks really fishy, but no fish rose to our flies.

 Below the bridge, we found rising fish.